 If GHG emissions under the emission permit which is allocated to the business entity is less than the actual GHG emissions of the business entity, such entity should purchase and provide the shortfall in the carbon emission trading market.
 In the event that the business entity fails to submit the emission allowance corresponding to the certified GHG emissions, an administrative fine that is three times the average market price of the emission permit in the performance year in which the emission obligation shall be carried out may be imposed for the deficit amount, within the range of KRW100,000 per tCO2-eq (1 ton of carbon dioxide).

-As set out in the Section 1.7 Announcements Regarding New Policies above, the government has recently implemented policies such as closure of old power plants (coal) and suspension of operation during the spring season for the protective measures taken for the environment, such as comprehensive measures to manage fine dust pollution, the basic plan for power supply and demand, and the energy conversion roadmap.
+As set out in 1.7 Announcements Regarding New Policies, the government has recently implemented policies such as closure of old power plants (coal) and suspension of operation during the spring season for the protective measures taken for the environment, such as comprehensive measures to manage fine dust pollution, the basic plan for power supply and demand, and the energy conversion roadmap.

 To diversify energy sources through technology development and utilisation/supply of new and renewable energy and promotion of new and renewable energy industries, and to promote stable supply of energy, environment-friendly conversion of energy structure and reduction of GHG emissions, the Act on the Promotion of the Development, Use and Diffusion of New and Renewable Energy (the “New and Renewable Energy Act”) is in operation.